Peter Attia Supplements List: Complete 2025 Guide

 Omega-3 Fish Oil (EPA & DHA)

 Attia prioritizes omega-3s for their role in reducing inflammation and supporting brain and heart health.
-He monitors his omega-3 index via blood tests, aiming for 10-12%.
+He monitors his omega-3 index via blood tests, aiming for 10–12%.
 Research shows benefits for cardiovascular disease prevention, though evidence is mixed for general populations.
-Potential side effects include bleeding risks at high doses.

 Vitamin D